doingcloudright/training/105/README.md

-# EC2 & Security Groups
+# Terraform And AWS Module (105)

+## Overview
+EC2 is how AWS started.
+In this module we go through a few of the resources which are available inside EC2.
+Security Groups, and EC2 instances.

+## Training Goals for this module
-It's time to start running web applications.
-In this module we will
+Though this module we will learn:
-* Learn what AMI's are
-* Learn what Security groups are
+*  What an AMI is
+*  How to create a Security Group in the AWS Console
+*  How to create an instance based of an AMI
-* Run an EC2 instance with a security group applied, and use userdata to bootstrap the instance
+*  How to use userdata to execute commands on the instance at boot-time
+*  How to use Terraform to achieve the exact same.

 ## What is a security group